 Some unique variables in this data set include:

-Priority access of MSL data is first given to members of the research team hosted at Loyola University Chicago.
+Priority access of MSL data is first given to members of the research team.

 Proposals with research questions and variable selections that do not overlap with MSL research team projects will be considered on a case-by-case basis.
 Variables being used in research team articles may still be considered for use in theses or dissertations, but there may be restrictions on the publication of findings with priority given to MSL team articles.
 Those interested in using MSL data are encouraged to visit the publications webpage on the MSL website, which provides information about existing publications.
 You will want to ensure that your proposed study does not overlap with the questions that have already been asked.
 The publications section can be accessed here.

-All requests for use of MSL data should be directed to MSL Project Manager, Natasha Turman at email@example.com.
+All requests for use of MSL data should be directed to MSL Project Manager at firstname.lastname@example.org.
 Individuals should obtain a copy of the MSL Codebook* prior to their proposal to aid in this process.
 The proposal must contain:

 All proposal should be submitted electronically and adhere to the above parameters.
 The Project Manager will make every attempt to respond in a timely manner to requests.
 However, it is recommended that proposals be submitted well before data are needed as requests can take up to two months to process.

 * NOTE: the MSL instrument may not be copied, reproduced, or used for data collection without the express written permission of the Principal Investigator.
 Additionally, the full data set may not be requested for exploratory research.
 Proposers are expected to provide clear research questions and the specific variables to be used in analyses.